 Defence Environment and Safety Committee.
 The Defence Environment and Safety Committee is chaired by the Director General Defence Safety Authority and is part of MOD corporate governance structure.
 It supports the Permanent Secretary in carrying out his duties for ensuring that effective organizational structures and management arrangements are in place for ensuring compliance with the Secretary of State for Defence’s Policy Statement.

-The DE&S Safety Committee.
-The safety Committee is the DE&S’ senior safety leadership group.
+The DE&S Health, Safety & Environmental Committee (SHEC).
+The DE&S SHEC is the DE&S’ senior safety leadership group.
 It:

 - Provides support and advice to the Chief Executive in his role as the Senior Duty Holder in the discharge of his delegations and responsibilities as set out in his Letter of Authority from the Permanent Secretary;

 - Ensures DE&S has suitable arrangements in place to protect employees, those who may be affected by DE&S activities, the users of infrastructure, equipment, platforms and services procured for the Armed Forces and the environment from unintentional harm;

 - The DE&S SHEC reports to the Defence Environment and Safety Committee, in accordance with its terms of reference and: